 Student evaluation, both formative and summative, occurs daily at the Friends School and takes many forms including thoughtful observation and interaction with each student.
 Students in middle school are assessed as they complete projects or experiments, produce written texts or portfolios and complete quizzes and tests.
 They receive a combination of grades and rubric assessments.
 Students are sometimes asked to engage in self-assessment in which they evaluate their own performance with respect to specified criteria.
-During the year, student progress is shared with parents in several ways: September goal-setting conferences; student portfolios; marked assignments and projects; narrative, descriptive and quantitative evaluations that define how well a student has met curriculum expectations; and parent.
+During the year, student progress is shared with parents in several ways: September goal-setting conferences; student portfolios; marked assignments and projects; narrative, descriptive and quantitative evaluations that define how well a student has met curriculum expectations; and academic reports.
 Several middle school teachers, especially language arts teachers, maintain portfolios of student work.
 These portfolios remain in the classroom but can be accessed by parents at any time.
 Teachers are available to speak with parents in conference about student progress and to discuss work samples or portfolios.
 Parents should contact either the student's advisor or subject-area teacher with whom they wish to consult.

 In keeping with the Quaker value of equality, we do not promote that which would set students against each other.
 Instead, our evaluation methods reflect the achievements and areas of growth for each student as an individual.
 Evaluations are used to show how much a student has learned in relation to her or his own goals without comparison to others.
 Although we do not require standardized testing, as a service to parents we offer optional standardized testing twice a year in the fall and spring.
 Test-taking skills instruction is part of our middle school curriculum and we are often able to make available an SSAT preparation course outside of school.